 The requirements under phases 1 and 2 are completed for master planning purposes under this Update.
+These phases will be revisited during subsequent assessments through the completion of the five phases of the project-specific Municipal Class EA process as necessary.
 Figure 1.4 outlines phases of the Municipal Class Environmental Assessment process and their basic requirements.